CrunchyData/postgres-operator/hugo/content/Upgrade/upgrade35.md

 You will need the following items to complete the upgrade:

 * The latest 3.5.X code for the Postgres Operator available
 * The latest 3.5.X PGO client binary
-* This should be the same user that you used in the previous installation.
-* Finally, these instructions assume you are executing from $COROOT in a terminal window and that your user has admin privileges in your Kubernetes or Openshift environment.
+* Finally, these instructions assume you are executing from $COROOT in a terminal window and that you are using the same user from your previous installation.
+This user must also still have admin privileges in your Kubernetes or Openshift environment.

 ##### Step 0
 Run `pgo show config` and save this output to compare at the end to ensure you don't miss any of your current configuration changes.